HayesBarber/gatekeeper/README.md

   - The matched prefix is removed before constructing the final upstream URL

 - `required_headers`
-  Mapping of header → expected value
+  Mapping of header → expected value.
 Use `null` to require presence only

 - `blacklisted_paths`
-  Mapping of path → list of allowed HTTP methods (`GET`, `POST`, etc.)
+  Mapping of path → list of allowed HTTP methods (`GET`, `POST`, etc).
 Empty list (`[]`) disables all methods for that path

 - `otel_enabled`
-  Enables OpenTelemetry instrumentation (default: `false`) When enabled, Gatekeeper exposes counters and histograms for challenge flow, proxy behavior, and error cases.
+  Enables OpenTelemetry instrumentation (default: `false`).
+When enabled, Gatekeeper exposes counters and histograms for challenge flow, proxy behavior, and error cases.
 Metrics can be exported to any OTLP-compatible collector.

 ### Example `gatekeeper.yaml`